 PANCAKES

-Without a doubt, every family has its own.
+Without a doubt, every family has its own recipe.
 Going hearty or sweet?
-Served with sour cream and jam, rice malt or maple syrup, fresh strawberries, cinnamon, roasted hazelnuts.
+Served with sour cream and jam, rice malt or maple syrup, fresh strawberries, cinnamon, and roasted hazelnuts.
 And how about sauerkraut, kimchi or other pickles, beans & veggies, or pesto?
 Simply, topped and filled with anything you wish.

 It was during the Sunday morning brunch when something familiar tickled my taste buds.

-Is it really?
-Yum, the pancakes made with beer!
+Is it?
+Yum, the pancakes, and they are made with beer!
+Ha, ha...

 Inspired by Simone Parris, check out this delicious Beer Pancakes recipe.